The Clear Edge

 Strategy 1: The Big Jump

 Client reaction: Shock.
-They perceive it as greed, not market adjustment.
-Even loyal clients feel blindsided.
+They see it as greed, not a market adjustment, and even loyal clients feel blindsided.

-Result: 30-40% churn.
-You lose 3-4 of 10 clients.
-Revenue drops temporarily.
-You panic.
-Roll back the increase.
-Now you’ve damaged trust AND stayed underpriced.
+Result: 30–40% churn; you lose 3–4 of 10 clients, revenue drops temporarily, you panic, roll back the increase, and now you’ve damaged trust while staying underpriced.

-Why it fails: No transition time.
-Clients can’t adjust budgets, secure approvals, or mentally process the change.
-Forced decisions default to “no.”
+Why it fails: There’s no transition time, so clients can’t adjust budgets, secure approvals, or mentally process the change, and forced decisions default to “no.”

 Strategy 2: The Gradual Ghost